Kite: How to Delegate Voting Power Privately: Introduction

-Concretely, in Nouns a substantial voting power is held by delegates and plays a pivotal role in determining the outcomes of most proposals.
-From Nouns' inception in August 2021 to January 2025, an average of 68\% of votes were cast by delegates.
-This influence has consistently grown over time, with the average proposal in December 2024 seeing 78\% of votes coming from delegates.
-Moreover, delegates command a larger portion of the voting power, accounting for 34.7\%, in contrast to regular voters at 25.8\%, while the remainder of the voting power falls under the control of the treasury~\cite{nounsDashboard}.
+In practice, a delegate can tell when a voter has delegated away from the delegate.
+This makes voters reluctant to re-delegate because public re-delegation can cause social friction.
+Concretely, in the Nouns DAO a substantial voting power is held by delegates and plays a pivotal role in determining the outcomes of most proposals.
+From Nouns' inception in August 2021 to September 2025, an average of 70\% of votes were cast by delegates.
+This influence has consistently grown over time, with the average proposal in August 2025 seeing 78\% of votes coming from delegates.
+Moreover, delegates command a larger portion of the voting power, accounting for 46.8\%, in contrast to regular voters at 20.2\%, while the remainder of the voting power falls under the control of the treasury~\cite{nounsDashboard}.

-These numbers suggest that addressing quid pro quo issues in DAO governance requires governance systems that support private delegation, and possibly private voting for delegates.
+These numbers suggest that delegation is wide spread.
+To improve the voter experience, DAOs governance systems would benefit from {\em private} delegation, so that re-delegation does not incur a social cost to voters.
+Beyond private delegation one may also ask for private voting for delegates.
+However, we stress that private delegate voting is not always desirable because it makes it harder for voters to hold their delegates to account, as it was noted in \cite{NejadgholiYC21}.

 \mypar{Our work} We design $\Kite$, a voting system that supports {\em private} delegation for DAOs governance.
 Alice can delegate her voting power to a delegate David so that no one, not even David, will know that Alice delegated to David.
 Moreover, Alice can revoke her delegation at any time and re-delegate to someone else, without David's knowledge.
+Such design reduces social pressure or friction, so Alice is free to re-delegate her voting power without concern for how David or others might react.
+Privacy means that delegations are hidden by default, but the protocol does not prevent a voter from later proving how they delegated.
+Therefore, we do not claim secrecy, which would also require receipt-freeness.
+Importantly, each voter can only delegate their own voting power, they cannot delegate someone else’s.
+This design ensures there are never delegation cycles, distinguishing $\Kite$ from liquid democracy systems.
 When the delegate David votes, $\Kite$ supports two options: either public voting, so that voters can hold David accountable for his voting record, or fully private voting for delegates.